 Our Artistic Director

-David Zinman awarded Mr. Meyer the prestigious Aspen Conducting Prize in 2002, and invited him to return as Assistant Conductor and to lead a subscription performance at the Aspen Music Festival.
-A native of Cleveland, he studied conducting at the Hochschule für Musik in Vienna as a Rotary Ambassadorial Scholar.
-He is a graduate of Denison University and the University of Cincinnati College-Conservatory of Music.
+Upon the invitation of Mariss Jansons, Mr. Meyer was named Resident Conductor of the Pittsburgh Symphony and Music Director of the Pittsburgh Youth Symphony, where he served until 2009.
+A native of Cleveland, Mr. Meyer studied conducting at the Hochschule für Musik in Vienna as a Rotary Ambassadorial Scholar and is a graduate of Denison University and the University of Cincinnati College-Conservatory of Music.
 He composed and conducted works for ensembles at both schools, including a Stabat Mater for soprano, chorus, and orchestra.